})

 What are the broader benefits of investing in robust surveillance for construction sites?

-Investing in robust surveillance not only protects assets but also supports business resilience and operational integrity, making it crucial for maintaining a secure and efficient construction environment.
+Investing in robust surveillance not only protects assets but also supports business resilience and operational integrity.
+With 92% of UK construction project managers encountering theft and over 11,000 annual incidents projected, effective CCTV systems are crucial for maintaining secure and efficient construction environments while avoiding costly project delays.

 FOR MORE INFORMATION